panpan2/panpan2.github.io/_posts/2021-04-19-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 Pros/Cons:

-- Can always generate valid molecules by filtering the allowed actions at each step
+- (+) Can always generate valid molecules by filtering the allowed actions at each step

-* Not permutation invariant w.r.t. graph nodes
+- (-) Not permutation invariant w.r.t. graph nodes
-* Problematic for big molecules (hard to model long-term dependencies)
+- (-) Problematic for big molecules (hard to model long-term dependencies)

 {% include image.html url="molgraphlearning/autoregressive.png" description="Generating a molecule atom-by-atom" %}

 ## Junction Tree models

-Junction tree models $\href{#26}{[26]} \href{#27}{[27]}$ assume a fixed vocabulary of building blocks which can be combined to construct graphs.
-Encoding / decoding has 2 steps: the tree structured skeleton of the molecule, the subgraph that is represented by each node in the tree graph.
+Junction tree models $\href{#26}{[26]} \href{#27}{[27]} \href{#9}{[9]}$ assume a fixed vocabulary of building blocks which can be combined to construct graphs.
+Encoding / decoding involve $2$ steps: the tree structured skeleton of the molecule, the subgraph that is represented by each node in the tree graph.

 Pros/Cons:

-- Unclear what is the best vocabulary of subgraphs + limits the expressiveness of the model
+- (+) Can enforce validity by filtering the predicted subgraphs
-- Junction tree not unique and not guaranteed to exist
+- (+) Can model bigger molecules easier than autoregressive approaches
-- No permutation and isomorphism invariance
+- (-) Unclear what is the best vocabulary of subgraphs + limits the expressiveness of the model

-* Can enforce validity by filtering the predicted subgraphs
+- (-) Junction tree not unique and not guaranteed to exist
-* Can model bigger molecules easier than autoregressive approaches
+- (-) No permutation and isomorphism invariance

 {% include image.html url="molgraphlearning/jt.png" description="Junction tree approach.
 The clusters (colored circles) are selected from a fixed vocabulary and are abstracted away, to form the Junction tree.
 Both the molecular graph and the Junction tree are separately encoded.
 The Junction tree is the first to be decoded.
 The decoded junction tree is combined with the molecular graph hidden representation to decode the clusters sequentially, selecting only the ones that will keep the molecule valid.
 Image taken from $\href{#9}{[9]}$" %}